ulikunitz/cli/README.md

 # cli

-Module to implement command line interface with GNU options
+Module to implement command line interfaces with GNU options.